 Parking ban on snow routes lifted

-Residents can find out if the parking bans are in effect by:
+Residents can find out if parking bans are in effect by:

-- Following the City’s social media channels (Facebook and Twitter @cityofkelowna).
+- Following the City’s social media channels (Facebook, Twitter and Instagram @cityofkelowna)

-For more information about snow routes, snow removal including maps, or the Snow Angels program, please visit kelowna.ca/snow.
+For more information about snow routes and snow removal including maps, please visit kelowna.ca/snowroutes.